mmikowski/hi_score/README.md

 If all the stages of a range are successful an exit status of `0` is provided.
 If any stage fails processing of the range stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
 If we apply minor adjustments to disable terminal interaction `bin/xhi` should be capable of integration to other tool chains.

 ---
-## Feature-module architecture
-Please see `bin/xhi design` for an overview of the architecture we've been advocating since 2011.
-We create feature modules that contain their own isolated data and models when appropriate.
-This is pragmatic, recognizes the fractal nature of MVC, and is compatible with recent libraries such as React and Vue.
-A slicker image is shown below.

-![Feature module architecture][_0C]

----
 ## Code Style
 We use the code style presented in [Single Page Web Applications - JavaScript end-to-end][_00] (see reviews on [Amazon][_02]) in the upcoming 2nd edition.
 The [full code standard][_04] is found in the `docs` directory.